 To assist employers with filling open positions due to labor shortages or increased needs arising from COVID-19 related factors, there will be a temporary adjustment to MERS rehired retiree requirements.
-Retirees who return to work due to employer need will not have their pension benefits suspended if they exceed the 1,000 hour limit during 2021; this waiver will expire as of 12/31/2022.
+Retirees who return to work due to employer need will not have their pension benefits suspended if they exceed the 1,000 hours in calendar years 2022 through 2027.
 The bona fide separation of 60-days is applicable and a Working in Retirement certification (form 29c) is required to be on file.

 EMPLOYER COVID-19 FAQS